NH-pro/MTGEquip-solo-project/README.md

 ## Check It Out!
 My web app has been deployed on Heroku.<br>
 You can check it out at: https://mtg-equip.herokuapp.com/#/login

+## Future
+I don't have any current plans on adding additional features to this repo, but there are a couple things I would like to implement in future projects that are similar to this one:
+  - Use a QR code generator to easily connect users to match rooms instead of using a randomly generated string.
+  - Implement web sockets to connect users to rooms.
+This would help reduce the amount of api calls to the database with how my app is currently built.

 ## Acknowledgement
 I'd like to thank friends, family, [Prime Digital Academy](www.primeacademy.io) and the Gaiman cohort for their incredible support and giving me the tools to change my career.
 I could not have done this without them.